xebia/CoDDDing-labs/README.md

 In lab 3 you will start implementing the Rest controller side of the Hexagonal by implementing the MovieScreeningController and reuse the same tests from TicketBoothShould test, but now against run against a rest endpoint.
 You run the test with an in-memory database.
 It is your job to make the MovieScreeningShould test work.

 ![Hexagonal](lab4beginhexagonal.jpg)

+### Bonus

+In case you have not run into it yet there are two major bugs in the current state of the software.
+Perhaps you already solved or figured it out yourselve which is perfect!
+As a bonus you can start working on solving the bugs

+#### No moviescreening found

+In the tests we have not covered that we cannot find a MovieScreening.
+As from a business perspective this should not be able to happen, but as you probably know it CAN happen.
+This is why the different perceptions come in during modelling to catch these bugs.
+Write a test code that checks if a moviescreening found en think about what to return in that case.
+Start with in domain side and work your way up to the outside system test.

+#### Saving the new state

+At this moment the ticketbooth returns SeatsAllocated when the MovieScreening allocated new seats, but it never saves it while the tests still succeed.
+What you want to check during the tests is that the state is saved.
+Add this check to the tests and implement the state save.